mbeniamino/aperi/README.md

 the program is a file or a directory it will be normalized to an absolute path pointing to the file.

 The configuration file is a sequence of lines.
-Empty lines or lines starting with (`#`) are ignored.
+Empty lines or lines starting with `#` are ignored.

-The remaining lines define the executable to use to handle file or url passed as the argument of the program and must follow this syntax:
+The remaining lines define the executable to use to handle the file or url passed as the argument of the program and must follow this syntax:

 `<rule>[,<rule>]...=<executable> [<arg> ]...`